I've got so much stuff coming in here, I can't keep track of it anymore.

 Everybody says to invest in gold, maybe we should be invested in lead for protection.

-Well, don't go there.
+Don't go there.

-No, no, no, no, you went far enough.
+You went far enough.

-Everybody understands that we're gonna take a break here.
+We're going to take a break here.

 I think it's wise to do that now.

-I am happy to report, my friends, I am cold free.
+I am happy to report, my friends, I am cold-free.

-Everybody wants to get in the act.
+Yesterday, talking about Zycam, everybody wants to get in the act.

 I mean, I'm seriously thinking of shutting down instant messaging.

-I'm gonna shut down the email.
+I'm going to shut down the email.

 You need to add this to what everybody wants to get in the act.